MicrosoftDocs/power-automate-docs/articles/desktop-flows/run-desktop-flows-pip.md

 :::image type="content" source="media/run-flow-pip/cloud-pip-parameter.png" alt-text="Set Attended Mode parameter in Run a flow built with Power Automate for desktop cloud action.":::

-Upon triggering the desktop flow, the **Picture-in-picture** window pops up prompting for authentication, and then the flow starts running like when you [trigger a desktop flow from Power Automate console in picture-in-picture](run-desktop-flows-pip.md#trigger-a-desktop-flow-from-power-automate-console-in-picture-in-picture).
+When you trigger the desktop flow, the **Picture-in-picture** window appears, prompting you for authentication.
+Once authenticated, the flow starts running, similar to when you [trigger a desktop flow from Power Automate console in picture-in-picture](run-desktop-flows-pip.md#trigger-a-desktop-flow-from-power-automate-console-in-picture-in-picture).

 ## Debug a desktop flow in picture-in-picture